 I’ve been combining two of my favourite joys; flowers and baking may just be my new thing!
-During the spring when the lilacs bloomed I made lilac sugar that inspired me to create delicate floral desserts and baking.
+During the spring when the lilacs bloomed, I made lilac sugar that inspired me to create delicate floral desserts and baking.
 Now this blackberry lilac compote has bloomed from all this inspiration.

-Fruit Variations: Anything really goes when it comes to making a compote.
+Anything really goes when it comes to making a compote.
 Some inspiration for variations can include:

 - Extracts; vanilla, almond, maple